MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/readiness/readiness-get-started.md

 - Get coaching from experts

     Need help with developing your apps?
-There is a community of [ISV Development Centers](https://partner.microsoft.com/isv-resource-hub/development-centers) specialized in [!INCLUDE [prodshort](../includes/prodshort.md)] ready to engage with you
+There is a community of [ISV Development Centers](https://partner.microsoft.com/isv-resource-hub/development-centers) specialized in [!INCLUDE [prodshort](../includes/prodshort.md)] ready to engage with you.

 ### Set up Azure DevOps for your development processes